pagkly/Zed/Investopedia3/Marxism.md

 Following are elements of Marx's theories on how class conflict would play out in a capitalist system.

--   Capitalist society is made up of two classes—the bourgeoisie, or business owners, who control the [means of production](https://www.investopedia.com/terms/f/factors-production.asp), and the proletariat, or workers, whose labor transforms raw [commodities](https://www.investopedia.com/terms/c/commodity.asp) into valuable economic goods.
+-   Capitalist society is made up of two classes—the bourgeoisie, or business owners, who control the [[means of production]](https://www.investopedia.com/terms/f/factors-production.asp), and the proletariat, or workers, whose labor transforms raw [[commodities]](https://www.investopedia.com/terms/c/commodity.asp) into valuable economic goods.
 -   Ordinary laborers, who do not own the means of production, such as factories, buildings, and materials, have little power in the capitalist economic system.
 Workers are also readily replaceable in periods of high unemployment, further devaluing their perceived worth.
 -   To maximize profits, business owners have an incentive to get the most work out of their laborers while paying them the lowest possible wages.
 This creates an unfair imbalance between owners and the laborers whose work they exploit for their own gain.
 -   Since workers have little personal stake in the process of production, Marx believed they would become alienated from it and resentful toward the business owner and their own humanity.